slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Evil will prevail if good men stand back and do nothing.' -- Edmund Burke*

 > *'It takes more courage to reveal your insecurities than to hide them.' -- Alex Karras*

+> *'Life shrinks or expands in proportion to one's courage.' -- Anaïs Nin*

 <!--
 age is a mindset